blindnet-io/product-management/refs/high-level-architecture/readme.md

 ## Proposal - Components

-All components can be observed in their roles in the following, more detailed image:
+All components are presented in their roles in the following, more detailed image:

 <img width="1400" alt="HIGH-LEVEL ARCHITECTURE DETAIL" src="./img/HLA-detail.png">